- World War II tour of London in Westminster and the West End

 - Travel in a period vehicle from the 30s or 40s with a professional guide

-- Get the chance to visit the Cabinet War Rooms, where Winston Churchill and his staff changed the course of history
+- Optional opportunity to visit the Cabinet War Rooms, where Winston Churchill and his staff changed the course of history

 - Receive an exclusive Wartime London pictorial guide with many ‘then and now’ comparisons of the sites

 What You Can Expect